 However, there are cases where Windows fails to uninstall certain third-party programs.

-Thankfully there are a lot of methods that can guide you how to force uninstall a program that won’t uninstall in Windows 10.
+Thankfully there are a lot of methods that can guide you on how to force uninstall a program that won’t uninstall in Windows 10.

 Let’s discover some of those methods.